 - History of the Modern Middle East

 - Elementary French

 How do you bring history classes to life for students?

 In all of my classes, I have the students relate to history on a personal level by allowing them to write what they are passionate about.
 Rather than having students just focus on timelines and take lecture notes, I encourage a more fun, dynamic setting by using literature and people’s stories.
 I like my students to think of history not just as written documents but also as audio and visual documents and artifacts.

 What internship and career opportunities are there for history majors?

 Internship and career opportunities exist all over the region in libraries, museums and historical societies like the Heinz History Center and the Carnegie museums.
 Government offices also like historians because they know how to organize their thoughts, do research and write well.

 What advice do you have for prospective students considering a history-related career field?

 Be willing to think outside the box and decipher ways you can use the skills you learn in the classroom in diverse ways.
-Find a historical subject you are passionate about--whether it is the history of the Middle East or the history of Pittsburgh--and delve into that area.
+Find an historical subject you are passionate about — whether it is the history of the Middle East or the history of Pittsburgh — and delve into that area.
 And if you have a chance to study abroad, do it.
 Travel is a great way to understand something outside of yourself, both from the perspectives of a different time and place.
 Also, the experience with different languages when studying abroad is very beneficial.